Defender (1981 video game): Retrospective

 GameSpy's David Cuciz lauded Defender's challenging gameplay, commenting that it is representative of what other games should be.
 He described the graphics as "beautiful", citing the varied sprites and flashing explosions.
 Matt Barton and Bill Loguidice of Gamasutra stated the audio-visuals and gameplay's depth balanced the excessive difficulty.
 They praised the game's "catch and rescue" feature, as well as the mini-map.
 Cuciz also praised the mini-map, stating that the game is impossible without it and that it allows players to plan strategies.
 Author John Sellers praised the audio-visuals and the connection between the game's plot and gameplay.

 GameDaily in 2009 rated Defender the ninth most difficult game, citing the attack and rescue gameplay.
 Author Steven L. Kent called it "one of the toughest games in arcade history".
 He also stated that novice players typically are able to play only a few seconds, and that enthusiasts saw proficiency at the game as a "badge of honor".
 David Cuciz echoed similar comments.
 Sellers described Defenders difficulty as "humbling", saying that few could play it with proficiency.
 He further stated that players would continue to play despite the difficulty.
 Author David Ellis attributes the game's success to its challenging design.
 Its difficulty is often attributed to its complex control scheme.
 Edge magazine called Defender "one of the most difficult-to-master" games, describing its controls as "daunting".

+In 2025, The Strong National Museum of Play inducted Defender into its World Video Game Hall of Fame.
+Members of the Defender development team attended the induction ceremony, including team lead Eugene Jarvis.
+Jeremy Saucier of The Strong Museum said "Defender’s punishing gameplay raised the level of competition in arcades, and it was among the first games to truly separate dedicated players from more casual ones."